Zowe-Java-SDK/ZosShell/README.md

 The first JSON array entry in the example below shows all the attributes defined to be read by the application.

-The other JSON array entries shows that you don't need to specify all attributes and its values.
+The other JSON array entries show that you don't need to specify all attributes and its values.
 The attributes required are those that specify a z/OSMF connection: hostname and zosmfport.

 The username and password entries are optional.
 It is recommended to not specify those settings.
 When not specified, the application will prompt the end user for username and password for the current connection.

-For further details on username and password usage see [here](https://github.com/Zowe-Java-SDK/ZosShell/issues/182).
+For further details on username and password usage, see [here](https://github.com/Zowe-Java-SDK/ZosShell/issues/182).

 Example of config.json: